Power of Attorney in DuPage County

 There are two common Powers of Attorney in Illinois:

 - Power of Attorney for Property - This document appoints a designated agent to make your financial decisions and manage your property.
-A Power of Attorney for Finance can be set up to take effect immediately, at a later date (such as if you become incapacitated), or temporarily for a specific purpose.
-For example, if you are taking an extended trip overseas, you can designate a trusted agent to pay your bills and manage your business while you are gone.
-Or you can appoint an agent to sign closing documents at a real estate closing because you cannot be present at closing.
+A Power of Attorney for Property can be set up to take effect immediately, at a later date (such as if you become incapacitated), or temporarily for a specific purpose.
+For example, if you are taking an extended trip overseas, you can designate a trusted agent to pay your bills and manage your business while you are gone, or you can appoint an agent to sign closing documents at a real estate closing because you cannot be present.